-Yes.
+(A) Yes.
 When you are pregnant, eating any raw seafood, including sushi that contains uncooked fish, is a bad idea, says American Dietetic Association spokesman Keith-Thomas Ayoob, Ed.D., R.D.
 That’s because raw foods can carry harmful bacteria, such as listeria, which can cause flulike symptoms as well as miscarriage or stillbirth.
 They can also contain parasites, toxins and viruses, including hepatitis A and B.

 Raw or undercooked meat, poultry and eggs also should be avoided because they can contain listeria, salmonella and E. coli.
 To help protect yourself from these bacteria, cook meat to 160° F and poultry to 180° F. Undercooked hot dogs or deli-style lunchmeats also can contain listeria, so the U.S. Food and Drug Administration (FDA) recommends that pregnant women avoid eating them unless they are heated until steaming hot.